shinaji/texture_analysis/README.md

 If you use "PA*" instead of "PA0" or "PA1" for the -d option, you can perform VOI extraction for multiple PA directories at once.

 ### Calculating texture values of each VOIs
-By the following command the texture values of each VOI are calculated.
+By the following command, texture values of each VOI are calculated.
 ```shell-session
 $ python main.py -d path/to/PA/directory/PA* -o ./results -n 64 --d_glcm 1 --d_ngtdm 1
 ```